api-platform/docs/distribution/index.md

 All JavaScript components are also [available as standalone libraries](https://github.com/api-platform?language=javascript) installable with NPM or Yarn.

 **Note:** when installing API Platform this way, the API will be exposed as the `/api/` path.
-You need to open `https://localhost/api/` to see the API Platform welcome page.
+You need to open `https://localhost/api/` to see the API documentation.

 ## It's Ready!